ocaml/tuareg/README.md

 (resp. previous) phrase with <kbd>C-cC-n</kbd>
 (resp. <kbd>C-cC-p</kbd>),...
 Highly recommended.

+### opam-switch-mode

+If you happen to work with several switches, it is recommended to install [opam-switch-mode][] (available in [NonGNU ELPA][] and [MELPA][]).
+This minor mode defines a command <kbd>M-x opam-switch-set-switch</kbd>
+as well as a menu-bar and a mode-bar menu "OPSW", to easily select another OPAM switch.
+Upon such a change, a hook kills the running OCaml toplevel, if any, so that the next eval command is run using the OCaml toplevel from the new switch.

 ### Caml mode

 [caml-mode][] (available in [NonGNU ELPA][] and [MELPA][]) is used to